Aon-is-him/HammerMe/README.md

 # Procedures

-if scam - phising was detected you must reprot in the following
+if scam - phising was detected you must report in the following

 https://phishtank.org/